Tom Lohr is a fan of surf music. He has seen the Beach Boys 12 times in concert. He has also caught three Jan and Dean concerts.

-Another song that harnesses some of the 60s Beach Boys energy and sound.
+Another song that harnesses some of the '60s Beach Boys energy and sound.
 Its upbeat tempo and lyrics make it a toe-tapping track that belongs on your playlist.
-The harmonies are tight and is overall a catchy tune.
+The harmonies are tight and it's overall a catchy tune.

 Released: March 19, 1979